LuuO/JavaToARM/README.md

 ### How to Use:

+Step 1. clone this repository

-Step 1. cd to the project directory
+Step 2. cd to the project directory

-Step 2.
+Step 3.
 Build
 ```
 gradle build
 ```

-Step 3.
+Step 4.
 Run the program to compile your .java file
 ```
 java -cp build/classes/java/main/ javatoarm.JavaToARM "path/to/the_file_to_compile.java" [Memory Size (in MB) (Optional)]
 ```